Kkevsterrr/backdoorme/README.md

  Please only use Backdoorme with explicit permission - please don't hack without asking.
 ## Usage
-Backdoorme comes with a number of built-in backdoors and modules.
+Backdoorme comes with a number of built-in backdoors, modules, and auxiliary modules.
 Backdoors are specific components to create and deploy a specific backdoor, such as a netcat backdoor or msfvenom backdoor.
 Modules can be applied to any backdoor, and are used to make backdoors more potent, stealthy, or more readily tripped.
+Auxiliaries are useful operations that could be performed to help persistence.

 To start backdoorme, first ensure that you have the required dependencies.
 ```python